thomastschinkel/ocr-image2text/README.md

 # OCR-Image2Text

-ocr-image2text is a Python script that extracts text from images using OCR technology.
-It uses the OCR.space API and supports many languages.
+ocr-image2text is a python script recognizing text in images using OCR / OCR.space API.
+It supports multiple languages.

 ## Features

 * **language support:** Recognize text in many different languages.
-List below ↓
+See the List below ↓
 * **Simple CLI tool:** Extract text from images within the command line.
 * **Overlay support:** Optionally overlays the OCR result on the image.
 * **Error handling:** Clear error messages if the process would fail.